cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

 Media files without cloud provider
 ----------------------------------

 If you chose no cloud provider and Docker, the media files will be served by an nginx service, from a ``production_django_media`` volume.
-Make sure to keep this around to avoid loosing any media files.
+Make sure to keep this around to avoid losing any media files.